open-sdg/open-sdg.github.io/_posts/2023-03-29-open-sdg-newsletter.md

-Also, congratulations to Turkey who have recently launched their national reporting platform [here](https://sdg.tuik.gov.tr/).
-You can check out all Open SDG live platforms on our community page [here.](https://open-sdg.org/community)
+Also, congratulations to Turkey who have recently launched their [national reporting platform.](https://sdg.tuik.gov.tr/).
+You can check out all Open SDG live platforms on our [community page.](https://open-sdg.org/community)